How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 • Newcomers receive gentle support;

-• Moderately active providers maintain normal status;
+• Moderately active individuals maintain normal status;

 It does not pursue mathematical elegance but possesses genuine usability.